netboxlabs/netbox-proxmox-automation/docs/configure-awx-aap.md

 #### Create Execution Environment in AWX

 Typically, when `ansible` or `ansible-playbook` is/are executed from the command line, this is done via a Python3 `venv`.
-However, with AWX, there is no such capability to interact with a command line to leverage `venv` to do a `pip install` of Python module dependencies.
+However, with AWX, there is no such capability to interact with a command line to leverage `venv` to do a `pip install` of NetBox/Python module dependencies.

 As a result, you will need to use an [Execution Environment](https://ansible.readthedocs.io/projects/awx/en/latest/userguide/execution_environments.html) in AWX.
-Your Execution Environment is a container image that will include all of the (Python) module dependencies that you'll need to facilitate Proxmox automation, and this container image will live in your container registry of choice.
+Your Execution Environment is a container image that will include all of the (NetBox/Python) module dependencies that you'll need to facilitate Proxmox automation, and this container image will live in your container registry of choice.

-*You (probably) only need to create an Exection Environment once for `netbox-proxmox-automation` with AWX.*
+*You (probably) only need to create an Exection Environment once for `netbox-proxmox-automation` with AWX/Tower/AAP.*

 In the end, your Execution Environment should look like this in AWX.